NUS sacks Tembusu College don accused of sexual misconduct

 "It has been almost two weeks since Jeremy got fired.
 They have resisted making a clarifying statement, and avoided answering the victims' requests head-on."

-In an update to the post after NUS released a statement, he said the statement did not mention the nature of the cases, the findings of the probe or what further action NUS plans to take.
+In an update later, he said the NUS statement yesterday did not give details on the nature of the cases, the probe's findings or what further action NUS plans to take.

-Tembusu College is one of four residential colleges in University Town and an extension of the main NUS campus at Kent Ridge.
+Tembusu College is one of four residential colleges in University Town and an extension of the main NUS campus in Kent Ridge.

 The three buildings of the college house about 600 undergraduates, a small number of graduate student advisers, as well as residential fellows, their families, and guests.

-In April 2019, Ms Monica Baey, a third-year NUS communications and new media undergraduate, on Instagram said she was filmed showering at Eusoff Hall in November 2018.
+In April last year, Ms Monica Baey, a third-year NUS communications and new media undergraduate, said on Instagram that she was filmed showering at Eusoff Hall in November 2018.

 She said NUS had asked the perpetrator, whom she said was a chemical engineering student, to write an apology letter to her and undergo mandatory counselling.